jobrouter/typo3-base/Documentation/introduction.rst

 Introduction
 ============

-`JobRouter®`_ is a scalable digitisation platform which links processes, data and documents.
+`JobRouter®`_ is a scalable digitalisation platform which links processes, data and documents.
 The TYPO3 extension `JobRouter Base`_ acts as a base library for the TYPO3 JobRouter extensions: